gvillanovanm/svlog-examples/docs/README.md

 SystemVerilog Examples
 ======================

 Welcome to the SystemVerilog Examples repository!
 Here you will find various examples that demonstrate the capabilities and features of the SystemVerilog HDL language.
-These examples can serve as a starting point for understanding the language, as well as for incorporating into more complex development environments.
+These examples can serve as a starting point for understanding and practice the language, as well as for incorporating into more complex development environments.

+The repository idea:

+- First: I need to do that (it is not trivial for me yet);
+- Second: I will create an example using it (I will learn, I will practice my programming skills, and I will fix my real problem);
+- Third: I will save it, because can I reuse it, and if I do not remember, I can understand it faster because I did it.

 Table of contents
 =================